rmaestre/spatial-autocorrelation/README.md

 Conclusions
 ===================
-First of all, we should be aware of the sources of the public data, in this study, we used data from a private company; this company perhaps distributed this data with a marketing porpouse therefore we are not
+First of all, we should be aware of the sources of the public data, in this study, we used data from a private company; this company perhaps distributed this data with a marketing purpose therefore we should be cautious with the results.

 We performed a simple analysis based on Moran's test with the main goal to understand the spatial autocorrelation of the data.
 We can use several opensource to analyze the Moran`s I test and study the distributions per quadrants.